RicSala/react-onboard-tour/docs/TourViewport-Usage.md

 import { TourViewport } from 'tourista';
 ```

-### 2. Wrap Your Scrollable Content
+### 2. Structure Your Layout Correctly

-Replace your existing scrollable container:
+The key is to have the scrollable container (with borders, rounded corners, etc.) as the **parent** of TourViewport:

 **Before (problematic with tours):**
 ```tsx